SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0640 GMT

 --------------------

+The inter-bank call money rate at 8.35/8.40 percent, marginally lower from Wednesday's close of 8.40/8.45 percent, but still above the repo rate as the liquidity deficit remained high amid continued heavy debt supply.

-South Asia markets technicals - (www.reuterstechnicals.com) (Reporting by Abhishek Vishnoi; Editing by Rajesh Pandathil)
+---------------------- Double click on codes in Reuters MIOR/MIBOR NSE MIBID/MIBOR Reuters Corporate Bond Yield/Spread For Reuters Benchmarks South Asia markets technicals - (www.reuterstechnicals.com) (Reporting by Manoj Dharra; Editing by Subhadip Sircar)

 * Dow up 0.42 pct, S&P down 0.08 pct, Nasdaq down 1.8 pct (Updates to close of U.S. markets)